kaene-akim/kaene-akim/README.md

 # 💫 About Me:
-I am a first year Computer Science and Mathematics student combining the creativity of mathematics with the utility of computing<br>I love building brojects that have little to no use in the real world aside from just being fun. <br>That being said, I want to change the way education is run across the world, so I build projects to get me close to that goal<br>I use arch btw<br><br><br>
+Hi,I am a first-year Computer Science and Mathematics student, combining the creativity of mathematics with the practicality of computing.<br>
+I enjoy building projects that are challenging, unusual, and fun—even if they don't always have a real-world purpose.<br>
+My long-term goal is to improve education through technology, so every project I build teaches me something that brings me one step closer to making that vision a reality.<br>
+I use Arch Linux, btw.<br><br><br>

 # 💻 Tech Stack: